 What Is A Scrotie?

-Scrotie is the swelling of the scrotum as a result of persistent lymphatic blockage.
+Scrotie is the swelling of the scrotum due to persistent lymphatic blockage.
 However, on the RISD campus, scrotie is a dick and balls college sports mascot.
 Scrotie is the phallic mascot who supports the Nads, Balls, Seamen, Pricks, and other RISD teams.
-Each team has its mascot, but Scrotie makes sure that every student section recalls their sport-specific cries.
+Each team has its mascot, but Scrotie ensures every student section recalls their sport-specific cries.

 You may see crowds of spectators chanting “Go!
 Nads!” during Rhode Island School sporting events, specifically at hockey games.
 Their basketball team logos do depict two basketballs in a single net.